Frankenfish? 'Manufactured' brown trout should get own record category, angler says

 He believes a non-triploid brown that grows to record size "is a greater accomplishment to catch, in my opinion."

-"For one thing, it would be rarer and less likely to reach that size, but also in Missouri, because 'natural' browns would have slower growth rates, to reach record size they would have to live longer in the waters where they have been stocked, and presumably learn more about how to avoid being caught," he said.
+"For one thing, it would be rarer and less likely to reach that size, but also in Missouri, because 'natural' browns would have slower growth rates, to reach record size they would have to live longer in the waters where they have been stocked, and presumably learn more about how to avoid being caught."

 "To be honest, I don't think most anglers know or care about triploids," he added.
 "And I'm sure that a lot of anglers would be all for anything that might give them a better chance at catching a huge fish.
 I'm probably in the minority in being concerned and somewhat contemptuous about these 'frankenfish.'
 I'll take a 'real' brown trout any day."